Madhuri-betha/PROJECT_INVENTORY/README.md

-#INVENTORY_APP
+# INVENTORY_APP

-#Features
+# Features

--You can add various categories like laptop,mobile etc..
+- You can add various categories like laptop,mobile etc..
--It supports edit,delete,search for a record
+- It supports edit,delete,search for a record
--you can upload csv file and download the records in pdf and csv format
+- you can upload csv file and download the records in pdf and csv format